iDrinkTooMuchCoffee/8080Emu/README.md

-# 8080Emu
+# 8080Dis
-An emulator for the Intel 8080 microprocessor, written in C.
+A disassembler for the Intel 8080 microprocessor, written in C.